Terms used:

 3.13.
 Awards

 Awards will be presented to the top three places in each Event.
 In the case of only two entries, each entry will receive an award.
-In the case of only one entry in an Event, an exhibition skate may be performed but no award will be presented.
+In the case of only one entry in an Event, an exhibition skate may be performed.
 Presenting of awards at Non-Qualifying Competitions is at the discretion of the organizing committee.

 3.14.
 Protests